carlotarzua/interior-point-sparse-recovery/README.md

 A MATLAB implementation of an **Interior Point Method** for recovering a sparse vector from an underdetermined linear system using **L1-norm minimization**.

-The project reformulates sparse recovery as a linear programming problem, solves it with a custom Newton-style Interior Point iteration, and evaluates the recovered solution using support and numerical error metrics.
+The project reformulates sparse recovery as a linear programming problem, solves it with a custom Newton-style Interior Point iteration, and evaluates the recovered solution using support-recovery and numerical-error metrics.

 <p align="center">
   <img src="results/recovery_comparison.png" alt="Comparison of the true and recovered sparse vectors" width="850">